davidalves1/gerador-cnpj-cli/readme.md

-# CLI Boilerplate
+# gerador-cnpj-cli

-A boilerplate for developing cli apps faster
+A random valid CNPJ generator

-### Contribuições
+### Contribution

-Create a [issue](https://github.com/davidalves1/clima-app/issues/new) or send a **pull request** and help us make this project better.
+Create a [issue](https://github.com/davidalves1/gerador-cnpj-cli/issues/new) or send a **pull request** and help us make this project better.

 ### License